-Championing academic excellence, providing enriching opportunities for growth, and supporting students to work towards their potential through a well differentiated curriculum and appropriate provisions – this is what Gifted Education aspires to achieve at Santa Sabina College.
+Championing academic excellence, providing enriching opportunities for growth, and supporting students to work towards their potential through a well-differentiated curriculum and appropriate provisions – this is what our Gifted Education program aspires to achieve.
 Françoys Gagné’s Differentiated Model of Giftedness and Talent forms the central conceptual understanding of giftedness at Santa Sabina – Gifted, the student potential; and Talent, developed and witnessed through outstanding achievement and performance.

 Giftedness is diverse.
 We see heightened intellectual potential within all subjects from Mathematics, History and Science to Languages and English.
 We see it through innovative ideas and through critical thinking and reasoning.
 It is inclusive of creativity and can be seen on the stage, on the sporting fields, reflected through artistic expression, and heard through musical performances and composition.

 How do we do this at Santa Sabina?